 Having grown up in a vegetarian household, Andy had tried countless different ways of eating over the years to try to stay healthy, including a low glycemic index diet, reducing red meat, and avoiding starchy vegetables.
 Nothing worked!
 At the recommendation of his loving daughter, Andy decided to try a carnivore diet.
 “It didn’t sound like it would work,” Andy recalls thinking, “but I was desperate, so I decided to try it for a month and see what happens.”

 In addition to hypertension and type 2 diabetes, Andy had struggled with IBS (irritable bowel syndrome) for years.
 Given all the travel he had to do for work, this complicated things.
 “I would have to go to the washroom 4-5 times a day, and I just felt like absolute crap all of the time.”
 While Andy was adapting to a meat-based diet, his IBS symptoms were a bit worse in the beginning, but after just a couple of weeks, his symptoms were resolved.
-“I work an outdoor job where I’d have to run to the bushes literally to go to the bathroom, so it’s nice not to have to do that any more!” he shares with Revero coach Brooke.
+“I work an outdoor job where I’d have to run to the bushes literally to go to the bathroom, so it’s nice not to have to do that any more!” he shares.

 Andy experienced strong cravings for other foods his first few months on a carnivore diet, but over time, those dissipated.
 “It seems weird, but fat is like candy to me now,” he says.
 “I get the same satisfaction from a really fatty steak that I used to get from eating a bowl of ice cream or a fist full of chocolates.
 My taste buds are changing, they’re becoming uncorrupted.”